-- Pupil attitudes and behaviours may indicate they are at risk of potential harm online. - The procedure to follow when they have a concern regarding a pupil's online activity.
+- Pupil attitudes and behaviours which may indicate they are at risk of potential harm online. - The procedure to follow when they have a concern regarding a pupil's online activity.

-The school will ensure that appropriate filtering systems are in place on school devices and school networks to prevent children from accessing inappropriate material, in accordance with the school's Online-Safety Policy.
+The school will ensure that suitable filtering systems are in place on ICT equipment to prevent children accessing inappropriate material.
 The school will, however, ensure that the use of filtering and monitoring systems does not cause "over blocking", which may lead to unreasonable restrictions as to what pupils can be taught online.